GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 ### Query Callback

 The query callback allows a federate to respond to custom queries.
-If a federate receives a query that it does not know the answer two it executes the query callback if supplied.
+If a federate receives a query that it does not know the answer to, it executes the query callback if supplied.
 In C++ the return function is a string, in C and the other language API's the user supplied callback is expected to fill in a query buffer.

 ```C++
 void setQueryCallback(const std::function<std::string(std::string_view)>& queryFunction);